trevcor/arcade-build/README.md

 # arcade-build

+Meeting notes: 5/18/16

+We focused on splitting up into groups assigning captains for each work stream.

+## Hardware
+Juras will captain this team.
+Focusing on pricing out hardware and building the computer-controls connections.

+## Software
+Bob will captain this team.
+Focusing on the OS, emulator software, and interface.

+## Cabinet
+Trevor and Brian
+Focusing on the design and construction of the arcade cabinet.

 Meeting notes: 5/4/16

 We talked about the two main streams of work that we can split up into.